MySolace/SpikeTeamNotifier/README.md

     php app/console server:run &
     ```

+* You might need to edit the following lines in app/config/security.yml if you aren't running an SSL on the server where you are hosting the files:
+    ```
+    access_control:
+        - { path: ^/twilio, roles: IS_AUTHENTICATED_ANONYMOUSLY, requires_channel: http }
+        - { path: ^/login$, roles: IS_AUTHENTICATED_ANONYMOUSLY, requires_channel: https }
+        - { path: ^/, roles: ROLE_ADMIN, requires_channel: https }
+        - { path: ^/api, roles: ROLE_API, requires_channel: http }
+    ```

+* If you do the step above, please be sure to reverse the changes before commiting back to the repo.
+Will have to find a better way to manage this, but for now, this is what we'll do.

 * Get SASS watching the scss files, if that's what you want:
     ```
     sass --watch web/scss:web/css &